 “Creation comes before distribution—or there will be nothing to distribute.
 The need of the creator comes before the need of any possible beneficiary.” p 712

 Rand rejects the very idea of God though I would question how any sort of intelligence or sense of what is rational could come if our existence came about without a rational force.
 Were she to accept this she would also have to accept that God as our creator came first and we as his creation owe everything to him.
 Our mind, our ability to reason and create all comes from the one source.
 It is not intrinsically ours.

-This was as I titled it “scattered” but I will conclude by stating that while I reject much of Rand’s philosophy, there is still a lot of good sense to be found and that is useful today.
-She also has problems but is by no means a bad writer or deserving of the mockery of her legion of green-eyed critics.
+This was as I titled it “scattered” but I will conclude by stating that while I reject much of Rand’s philosophy, there is still a lot of good sense to be found that is useful today.
+She is also by no means a bad writer, certainly not one that deserves much of the mockery she receives from her legion of green-eyed critics.